-Caregivers: Dementia’s Secondary Victims - Home Care Providers in Woodland, CA and Surrounding Areas
+Caregivers: Dementia’s Secondary Victims - How Professional Home Care Providers Can Help in Woodland, CA and Surrounding Areas

 Nowadays more than 36 million people all over the world suffer from dementia.
 Unfortunately, according to some projections, this number could double in the next two decades.
 Alzheimer’s disease is the most common type of dementia and more than 5 million people in the U.S. struggle with its symptoms.
 While the number of seniors with Alzheimer’s is high, the number of home care providers who look after them is even higher.
 About 15.5 million people are looking after their loved ones who have this disease while putting their own mental and physical health at risk.

 Every year family home care providers spend more than 17 billion hours looking after their loved ones with Alzheimer’s.
 Taking care of a senior who has this condition is both physically and mentally exhausting, and many care providers are risking their health.
 Most family members are more focused on the loved one they are caring for than on their own well-being, which can lead to serious problems in the long run.

 A lot of family caregivers who look after a person with dementia end up suffering from depression and stress and experiencing the consequences of social isolation.
 This is why they often decide to place their loved one in a nursing home.
 While this step can help them recover physically, it can have a serious psychological impact.
 After putting a loved senior in a home, they can experience guilt and anxiety and feel like they have betrayed a person they care about.
 In addition, they have to deal with financial problems caused by the cost of institutionalized care.